CV

 GRANTS, FELLOWSHIPS & AWARDS

-Stanford-Leuphana Travel Grant, Stanford University and Leuphana University.
+Stanford-Leuphana Grant, Stanford University and Leuphana University.
 Travel grant for the Stanford-Leuphana Summer Academy, Berlin, June 2019.

 ACADEMIC ROLES AND SERVICE